browserengineering/book/book/visual-effects.md

-Skia, SDL, and many other color libraries account for opacity with a fourth *alpha* value for each pixel.[^alpha-vs-opacity] An alpha of 0 means the pixel is fully transparent (meaning, no matter what the colors are, you can't see them anyway), and an alpha of 1 means a fully opaque.
+Skia, SDL, and many other color libraries account for opacity with a fourth *alpha* value for each pixel.[^alpha-vs-opacity] An alpha of 0 means the pixel is fully transparent (meaning, no matter what the colors are, you can't see them anyway), and an alpha of 1 means fully opaque.

 [^alpha-vs-opacity]: The difference between opacity and alpha can be